KishanMistri/Personalise-Cancer-Diagnosis/README.md

 </details>

-From the expert the the time to diagnose the cancer takes lot of time as it includes new studies/papers, which makes this time-consuming and manhour exhaustive process.
-With machine learning we can fast track majority scenarioes and help the expert to get updated details.
+From the expert, the time to diagnosis of cancer takes a lot of time as it includes new studies/papers, which makes this a time-consuming and exhaustive process.
+With machine learning, we can fast-track the majority of scenarios and help the expert get updated details.

 I have used below classical machine learning algorithms for the problem.